PyxelatorXeroc/PyxelatorXeroc/README.md

-Hello, I'm PyxelatorXeroc (or just Xeroc or Pyxelator if you prefer).
+Hello, I'm PyxelatorXeroc.
-I'm a Terraria person, as most Terrarians will know.
+I'm a Terraria gamer, as most Terraria players know.
+I'm quite famous :)
-I'm learning basic C# and Python.
+I'm learning  C# and Python.
-I would be happy to contribute to modding projects and basically everything else Terraria-related.
+I am interested in Terraria modding (and anything else Terraria-related) and I also use Unity for making video games.

-My discord is Xeroc#3288.
+My discord is Xeroc#3288 for anything you want to contact me for.
-Thank you!